Mayar Sherif

 Mayar Sherif Ahmed Abdel-Aziz (ميار شريف أحمد عبد العزيز; born 5 May 1996) is an Egyptian professional tennis player.
 She has a career-high WTA ranking of No. 31 in singles, making her the highest ranked Egyptian singles player, male or female, in the Open Era.
 She also has a career-high of No. 65 in doubles.

-Sherif has won one singles title on the WTA Tour and two titles in doubles.
-She has also won a record eight WTA 125 singles titles and two doubles titles on the WTA Challenger Tour along with eleven singles and six doubles titles on the ITF Circuit.
+Sherif has won two singles titles on the WTA Tour and two titles in doubles.
+She has also won a record 10 WTA 125 singles titles and two doubles titles on the WTA Challenger Tour along with eleven singles and six doubles titles on the ITF Circuit.
 She is the younger sister of Rana Sherif Ahmed.

 Sherif spent her final two years of college at Pepperdine University in Malibu, California, graduating in 2018 with a bachelor of science in sports medicine.
 She was part of the university's tennis team and was an All-American in both 2017 and 2018, and the West Coast Conference Player of the Year in 2018.
 She made the semifinals of the 2018 NCAA singles tournament and ended her senior season ranked 11th in the nation in singles.

 Sherif made her WTA Tour singles debut at the 2020 Prague Open.
 She was the first Egyptian female player in a main draw of a major tournament, at the 2020 French Open.

 She made history again for Egyptian tennis at the 2021 Australian Open, becoming the first woman from her nation to win a Grand Slam tournament main-draw match.
 She became also the first Egyptian woman to qualify for the Olympic Games and reach a WTA tournament final in Cluj-Napoca.
 At the 2023 Madrid Open, she became the first Egyptian player to reach a WTA 1000 quarterfinal.

 Playing for Egypt Billie Jean King Cup team, she has a win–loss record of 25–13 (singles 13–7) as of June 2025.